pupilfirst/playbook/stages/5-scale.md

 * [Design Thinking](https://hbr.org/2008/06/design-thinking) is about how to apply principles behind design to your whole company.
 Now that you have ample resources, why not take the time to infect your entire company with design thinking?
 * This is an example from the old Google, but [it's a cautionary tale of how too much testing can negatively influence design](http://stopdesign.com/archive/2009/03/20/goodbye-google.html).

+## Common Failures

+* Adding “nice to have” features
+* Hiring managers (VPs, product managers, etc.) instead of doers.
+* Not adapting business model to a changing market.
+* Failing to focus on the business model and finding out that you can’t get costs lower than revenue at scale.

 ## Next Steps
 Startup Village only supports you through the first five stages of your startup.
 Hope this has been a great journey.
 If you are the Scaling stage, congratulations!
 It's great that you've succeeded in creating viable products and a great startup.

-Before we part, do read a short note on what it means to [Graduate](../6-graduation.md).
+Before we part, do read a short note on what it means to [Graduate](../6-graduation.md) and become an Alumni.